Romain-P/Ancestra-Evolutive/README.md

 If you want to see my last commits: https://bitbucket.org/John-r/ancestra-evolutive/src

-(The "last" folder contains Ancestra Remake (before Ancestra Evolutive)) Thanks for your watching.
+(The "before" folder contains Ancestra Remake (before Ancestra Evolutive)) Thanks for your watching.